 Voice Vitals

-Capturing voice and eye-tracking data for remote interviews.
+Capturing voice and eye-tracking data with AI to support remote research interviews.

 Focus